makena-s/webbed-site/ZZZNOTES.md

   - 3: top, rightleft, bottom
   - 4: top, right, bottom, left (clockwise)
 - css selectors https://www.w3schools.com/cssref/css_selectors.php
-  - a:link:not(.current) {} does not select elements with the "current" class
+  - a:link:not(.current) {} selects elements besides those with the "current" class
   - :last-child selects last child of parent (ex: last p in body)
 - shadows
   - text-shadow for text, box-shadow for elements
   - filter: drop-shadow(1px 1px 1px orange)
 - display: the most important css property for layout -
+- position: choose value then move with top/right/bottom/left properties
+  1. static: default, not affected by properties, normal page flow (won't overlap)
+  2. relative: can be moved relative to its normal position
+  3. fixed: relative to viewport, doesn't move when scrolled
+  4. absolute: can be moved relative to its nearest positioned ancestor (the box it's in), outside normal page flow
+  5. sticky: toggles between relative and fixed depending on scroll position
-- font size: em allows users to resize text in browser menu
+- font size: em is a relative unit that allows users to resize text in browser menu
   - 1em = current font size, browser default is 16px
-  - set default size (100%) in body and use em to change other elements
+  - w3schools rec: set default size (100%) in body and use em to change other elements

 ### DATA LOCATIONS
 - /_layouts: stores html page templates that can be used by other files